everestso/AI-Education/README.md

 ## Example: Hurdle Classes in Nuclear Physics and Nuclear Engineering

+> "I was changing, too.
+My teenage years were close at hand, and whatever natural moodiness I was destined to foist upon my family was spiked with the confusion of waking up each day to a single-parent household for reasons I still didn’t really understand.
+>
+> To my mother’s credit, she did her best to fill both parental roles.
+She knew well the straits of adolescent emotion I was tipping into, and made a point to listen, always, as my need to vent grew more frequent.
+But it wasn’t a substitute for an intact family.
+I couldn’t shake the feeling that my parents had chosen some inexplicable dream over me.
+>
+> To make matters worse, the supposed second phase of the plan—the one in which my mother and I would join my father in America—was continually delayed by the bureaucratic hurdles imposed by both countries’ migration procedures.
+Although my father lucked into a visa relatively quickly, we fared quite differently.
+It would be more than three years before either of us saw him again.
+>
+> In the meantime, I was losing my edge as a student.
+It was seventh grade, the year of my first physics class, and I was excited by the thought of applying my skills to a new subject.
+But something was wrong from day one.
+My intuitions had run aground, robbing me of the fluency I’d displayed in my math classes and confounding every attempt at understanding.
+>
+> I failed to visualize even the simplest concepts—including fundamentals like force and velocity—and after a year of misfires, I limped across the finish line with a bruised ego and cratering test scores.
+>
+> Was it the emotional toll of my father’s move?
+Was it mounting anxiety over my mother’s mysterious exhaustion?
+Or—and my stomach turned as I considered the thought—was that elementary school teacher right all along?
+Was this the grim fate that awaits every girl’s intellect?
+>
+> The worst part—even worse than my performance in the class—was having no answer."
+>
+> — Dr. Fei-Fei Li, *The Worlds I See*

 A Nuclear Physics or Nuclear Engineering curriculum contains multiple hurdle classes that progressively build the mathematical, scientific, and engineering foundation required for advanced study.

 ```text